bluekvirus/Stage.js/HOWTO.md

 ```
 //main.js
 Application.setup({
-    theme: //'your theme name',
+    theme: //your theme name,
     fullScreen: //false | true,
     template: //'#id', '@**/*.html', [html string array] or 'html string',
-    contextRegion/navRegion: //'your navRegion name marked in template',
+    contextRegion/navRegion: //your navRegion name marked in template,
-    defaultContext: //'your default context name to show in navRegion,
+    defaultContext: //your default context name to show in navRegion,
-    baseAjaxURI: //'your base url for using with Application.remote()',
+    baseAjaxURI: //your base url for using with Application.remote(),
-    viewTemplates: //'remote view templates folder, if using template:@**/*.html in views'
+    viewTemplates: //remote view templates folder, if using template:@**/*.html in views,
+    i18nResources: //where to load i18n related data (e.g translations),
+    i18nTransFile: //the translation file name/pattern under i18nResources
 }).run();
 ```
 The configure variables have sensible defaults, you can safely skip configuring them here, however, there is one you might want to change now -- `template`.